kubo-von/egui_draw3d/README.md

 Unholy experiment, trying to draw 3d shapes in a viewport using only egui's **epaint** 2d library and **glam**.
-This is in very early stages and might not go anywhere. there is no Z sorting atm sop everythign gets drawn in order you add it .
+This is in very early stages and might not go anywhere. there is no Z sorting at the moment so everything gets drawn in the order you add it .
-Perforamce starts to drop quite a lot when you reach ~ 1 mil drawn lines.
+Performance starts to drop quite a lot when you reach ~ 1 mil drawn lines.

 ### Features:
+- polymesh
 - cube / bbox
 - vector
 - pointcloud